 Poetry is what we do.

 EHS has celebrated our students' voices at our annual Poetry Slam for nearly thirty years.
 The culmination of a month long poetry unit in humanities class, the Poetry Slam demonstrates the creative flight that our mission seeks to inspire.
-Please click below to RSVP for the 2022 Poetry Slam.
-We hope to see you there!
+In 2022, we hosted in-person screenings of our Poetry Slam Film in Greenwich, CT and New York City.
+We look forward to the 2023 Slam!

 Xochiquetzalyt, EHS Class of 2021, "Close to Home"